Kha/Bartizan/README.md

 ![](img/gottagofast.gif?raw=true)

+## Dev Mods

+These mods are intended for development or are simply unfinished and only available if you compile Bartizan from source.
+If enough people want to see one of these included in the official releases, we may flesh them out and include them.

+### Keyboard Config for Second Player

+Walk/aim with WASD, jump J, shoot K, dash Right Shift

+### Slow Time Orb on Back Button

+For those perfect-looking quest runs.
+Only available for Xbox game pads.

+### End Round on Center (Steam) Button

+Useful for immediately saving a scene to a gif.
+Only available for Xbox game pads.

 Installation
 ============

-* Extract [Bartizan.Linux.zip](https://github.com/Kha/Bartizan/releases/download/v0.0.1/Bartizan.Linux.zip) or [Bartizan.Windows.zip](https://github.com/Kha/Bartizan/releases/download/v0.0.1/Bartizan.Windows.zip), respectively, then start `Wizard.exe`.
+* Extract the zip from our [releases](https://github.com/Kha/Bartizan/releases/) according to you platform, then start `Wizard.exe`.
 This will patch TowerFall.exe and the graphics resources, and save the original files in a new folder `Original`.
 * On new TowerFall releases, you'll need to delete the `Original` folder and re-run the Wizard (and possibly need a new release of Bartizan if the update has broken any mods).
 * To uninstall, simply reset your TowerFall installation by selecting `Properties -> Local Files -> Verify Integrity of Game Cache` in the Steam context menu for TowerFall.